 Can I request my students records during distance learning?

 Yes.
-As SFUSD is entering the 2020-21 school year with distance learning, school sites will provide parents with an electronic copy of all paper and digital records available within five business days of the receipt of the request, or as soon thereafter as possible.
+As SFUSD is entering the 2020-21 school year with distance learning, school sites will provide parents with an electronic copy of all paper and digital records available within five business days of the receipt of the request.